DennisDean/SleepScienceViewer4/README.md

 </p>

+### ** Previewing Results**
+Average, Band, and spectrogram buttons on the spectral viewer interface allows the user to view average spectrum and band boxplots by stage.
+The graphing functions use the hypnogram setting to create the summaries which include all available stages, redudction to stage N1-N3, and REM-NREM.
+Clicking between selcting a different summary and the plotting function allows the user to view the data in multiple ways.

+**Analysis Range**.
+The user can also selct which section of the data is summarized in plots. the options include First wake, first wake and sleep, sleep only and ending work.
+The application autoamticallidentifies the first and last sleep as the timeing for the sleep section.

+**Spectral Bands**.
+Six bands are defined: delta (), theta, alpha ()

 ## Known Limitations
 Double-click navigation has been implemented but may exhibit instability due to matplotlib's integration limitations with PySide6.
 The framework is in place, but full functionality cannot be guaranteed at this time.